-In this post we will talk about exactly what you need to do on each of the five days and how to ensure that your idea is ready for a smooth execution.
+In this post, we will talk about exactly what you need to do on each of the five days and how to ensure that your idea is ready for smooth execution.

 It is important to note that some preparation still needs to happen before the sprint begins.
 In our case, since we are working with clients this means we need to onboard our client and prepare all project tools.

-Onboarding client has two steps .
-First we send our clients an onboarding questionnaire.
-It includes standard questions about name, email and phone number as well as several important business questions:
+The onboarding client has two steps.
+First, we send our clients an onboarding questionnaire.
+It includes standard questions about name, email, and phone number as well as several important business questions: